 Why Graduate School?

 While graduate school can be rewarding, it can also be expensive and time-consuming.
-It’s important to weigh whether it’s the right decision for you before you go.
-To think this through, ask yourself and research the answers to these questions:
+It’s important to weigh whether it’s the right next step for you.
+To get started, reflect and research the answers to these questions:

 - How long will it take?

 - How much will it cost?

 - Am I ready to do the work?

 - Is this going to make a difference for my career and long-term income?